marbl/MetagenomeScope/FEATURES_TODO.md

 or more specifically through an individual connected component.
 Will definitely have to factor in node size here.
 THIS IS IMPORTANT!

-* Make finding bubbles/ropes an inherently symmetric process -- for LastGraph files, where we have the reverse complement of each node given, whenever we discover a bubble or rope we also tag the RC of that bubble or rope (i.e. the same nodes, but flipped in the opposite direction) as a bubble/rope.
-This ensures things are symmetric and everything, and might actually make the process of finding a bubble/rope go faster.
-(Of course, this isn't achievable with, say, GML files where we don't know the RC of a given node)
-	* NOTE that we don't need to worry about this with chains or cycles, since those are guaranteed to always find every chain/cycle in the graph (except for interfering nodes that are parts of other node groups, but it should be alright)

 * Hear back on how to interpret node size from GML files.

 * Show multiple assembly files for the same data at once?